atom-community/prettier-config-atomic/README.md

 ### Modifying the config

-Create a `prettier.config.js` file at the root of the project with the following content:
+Instead of adding the `prettier` entry to `package.json`, create a `prettier.config.js` file at the root of the project with the following content:

 ```js
 module.exports = {